troycomi/snakemake-training/1_basic/README.md

 awk 'BEGIN { print "hello" }'
 ```

 Use `snakemake -p` to see which commands are run for each rule.
+More complex
+awk commands should be kept in separate files or provided as parameters to the
+rules to simplify escaping.

 ## Snakefiles and Rules
 The simplest project organization is to place all rules in a single file,
 called `Snakefile`.
 When invoked, snakemake will automatically look for and
 load a Snakefile in the current directory.
 When no other target is specified,
-the first rule (usually called 'all') is made.
+the first rule (usually called 'all') is "made".

 Good practice is to include all 'final' outputs in the rule all and then
-detail each rule in the order of the workflow.
+detail each rule in the order of the workflow, from inputs to outputs.

 Generally, each rule should do one thing.
 Consider `0_download.sh`:
 ```shell